rtiwariops/Strike/README.md

 ### CSV dataset
 CSV dataset is 144Mb structured dataset from Kaggle.
 Shoutout to Kaggle on getting us this valuable information.
 #### Columns
-Time: Number of seconds elapsed between this transaction and the first transaction in the dataset
+Time: Number of seconds elapsed between this transaction and the first transaction in the dataset<br />
-V1: may be result of a PCA Dimensionality reduction to protect user identities and sensitive features(v1-v28) V2
+V1: may be result of a PCA Dimensionality reduction to protect user identities and sensitive features(v1-v28)<br />
+V2
 V3
 V4